-Homemade Applesauce is so easy to make.
-Use an assortment of apples and you’ll have a flavorful snack you can enjoy, better than the store stuff!
-Let your slow cooker do the work so kids and adults alike can have a healthy snack!
+Homemade Applesauce is fun to prepare, super easy to make and even easier to eat.
+Use an assortment of green and red apples and you’ll have a flavorful snack you can enjoy; better than store-bought!
+Plus it's the perfect fall treat.
+Let your slow cooker do the work so kids and adults can enjoy a healthy snack!

 By the way, I've kind of lost track but I believe there are at least three more apple-related recipes to come after this one.
 And they are ALL delicious!